abhipawar2003/Sofi-stock-price-prediction/Readme.md

 - **LSTM (Long Short-Term Memory)** Neural Network
 - **Gradient Boosting Regressor**

+- **The Notebook connect.ipynb contains the complete code refer this for the accuracy metrics and graphs visualization**

 Each model implementation has its own directory with a `main.py` script to run predictions for today’s and tomorrow’s closing prices based on historical stock data.

 ## Table of Contents